 - If this doesn’t open up or you just close it accidentally, you can still access it by going to Flashtool > Tools > Bundles > Create and select the source folder where you downloaded and decrypted FILESETs.

-- Now select the click on the empty bar in front of device from the device selector, enter firmware region / operator and enter firmware build number.
+- Now select the click on the empty bar in front of the device from the device selector, enter firmware region/operator and enter firmware build number.

 - Push all the files to Firmware Content except .ta files and fwinfo.xml file.